 - Supporting local groups to secure local improvements including the provision of small grants

 - Working with Durham Citizens Advice to provide outreach services

 - Undertaking its statutory duties as a Parish Council including managing its assets and managing its own performance

-The Parish Clerk administers Coxhoe Parish Council, dealing with correspondence and communications as well as the budget for the council.
+The Parish Clerk is employed part time and administers Coxhoe Parish Council, dealing with correspondence and communications as well as the budget for the council.
+She is supported by a part time Administration Assistant.
 We also have a, part-time Children and Young People’s Co-ordinator and employ part time and auxiliary Youth Workers.
 Our website and social media pages are administered by a volunteer at no cost to the parish council.